GlenKPeterson/Paguro/README.md

-This project was formerly called fp4java7.
-Java-cicle (like Java-icicle) is the new name because limiting mutation is like freezing parts of your code (so they are easier to reason about and debug).
-Java-cicle is intended *for use with* Java, it is *not part of* Java&trade;.
-Java is a registered trademark of Oracle Corporation.
+Formerly called fp4java7, J-cicle (pronounced "Jay-sick-ul" like Java-icicle) is about limiting mutation and replacing loops with lazy transformations.

 You are on the Java 8 branch of this project.
 If you're using Java 7 or earlier, get the Java 7 legacy support branch from here: https://github.com/GlenKPeterson/fp4java7/tree/java7